 If you have a concern that noxious weeds, located on the Township's road allowance, are negatively impacting agriculture or horticulture, please contact the Public Works Department to assess.
 In the case where the Township and landowner do not agree, the landowner may file a complaint with the County and the Weed Inspector will conduct an assessment to determine if an order should be issued to destroy the weeds.

-For more answers to other frequently asked questions you can also refer to the Ministry of Agriculture & Food's Frequently Asked Questions and the Weed Control Act.
+For more answers to other frequently asked questions you can also refer to the Ministry of Agriculture & Food's and the Weed Control Act.

 The County of Lanark has further information on their website regarding noxious weeds and in particular the invasive Wild Parsnip.